TheCandidStartup/TheCandidStartup.github.io/_drafts/open-energy-monitoring.md

 # Conclusion

 One day of tinkering later, I'm in the same place that I started, except my data is accessible with 30 seconds less latency.
 I'll also continue to have access to it if the internet goes down.
+However, I now also have the option of monitoring inputs in close to real time, updated every 10 seconds.

 I wish more smart devices would provide local APIs.
 Instead, most of them depend on a remote server.
 If you're lucky there'll be a public API to retrieve your data.
 If not, you'll have to rely on someone reverse engineering it.
-Then hope that they don't change the API on a whim, or discontinue the service.
+Then hope that they don't change the API on a whim, or [discontinue the service]({% link _posts/2025-09-01-home-assistant.md %}).